 - Pulmonary aspiration or the presence of foreign material in the lung.

 - Trauma to the respiratory system.

 - Respiratory infections or inhalation of a foreign object are the probable causes of blood-tinged sputum in children.

-Emphysema literally refers to the dilation of the alveoli or the direct destruction of the walls of these delicate air sacs found in the lungs.
+Emphysema refers to the dilation of the alveoli or the direct destruction of the walls of these delicate air sacs found in the lungs.